 Many actors dread getting into women’s costumes for even one scene in a movie, but late actor Patrick Swayze readily agreed to portray a full-fledged role of a drag queen and surprised us all.
 Swayze effortlessly played crossdresser Vida, who, along with his friends, goes on a road trip to LA not just to participate in a pageant but also win the title of Miss Drag Queen America.
 Patrick Swayze, who was a good-looking actor, made for one eye candy in the comedy film without going overboard in the acting department.

 Read More: Best Inspirational Movie Quotes of All Time

 14. Albert Nobbs

-‘Albert Nobbs’ is probably the least popular movie on this list, even though it features 5 time Academy Award nominee Glenn Close in a performance that is a very apt reflection of the society and its acceptance of women in Victorian Era Ireland.
-Albert Nobbs cross-dresses as a male butler in the most elegant hotel in Dublin.
-Nobbs doesn’t need to confront her sexual orientation and neither has doubts about it.
+‘Albert Nobbs’ is probably the least popular movie on this list, even though it features five-time Academy Award nominee Glenn Close in a performance that is a very apt reflection of the society and its acceptance of women in Victorian Era Ireland.
+Albert Nobbs dresses as a male butler in the most elegant hotel in Dublin.
+Nobbs doesn’t need to confront her sexual orientation, and neither has doubts about it.
 She doesn’t indulge in romantic affiliations and dreams of being an independent person, a life route that is deemed inappropriate for women.
-Though her option is out of necessity, but unlike others on the list this necessity does suppress her desire to be able to express the person she truly is.
+Though her option is out of necessity, but unlike others on the list, this necessity does suppress her desire to be able to express the person she truly is.